Q: What is a Paramedic?

 Q: Are there prerequisites?

 A: Yes.
 You must be a working EMT before applying to the Paramedic Program.
-Prerequisites include a high school diploma or GED certificate, a current BLS (CPR) certificate, a current EMT Basic Certificate, a minimum of six months full-time experience with an EMS provider agency, Anatomy & Physiology (minimum one quarter or one Semester) and meet technical standards.
+Prerequisites include a high school diploma or GED certificate, a current BLS (CPR) certificate, a current EMT Basic Certificate, a minimum of three months full-time experience with an EMS provider agency, Anatomy & Physiology (minimum one quarter or one Semester) and meet technical standards.
+The Anatomy and Physiology class may be taken after the application deadline, provided the class finishes prior to the first day of Paramedic school.

 Q: What are the rules if I am accepted into the program?